horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 - **Investment Wallet**

     Mobile non-custodial wallet that keeps the capital meant for active investments.
-Will have to be accessed frequently to move funds on a regular basis.
+Meant for easy and frequent access to the funds.

-- **Storage Wallet**
+- **Cold Storage Wallet**

-    Hardware wallet that holds crypto meant for long term storage.
-Accessed rarely.
+    Hardware wallet that holds crypto meant for long term storage without the need for regular access.

 Those making their way into cryptocurrency for the first time are likely to find mobile-based wallets easier to use.